DenSkrytskyi/giga-school-connectivity-analysis/README.md

 ## Project Overview

-This project analyzes school connectivity across a set of selected countries using ITU data.
-It focuses on access, use, and affordability indicators that capture the availability and adoption of digital technologies in households and the broader population.
+This project analyzes school connectivity across selected countries using ITU data.
+The focus is on access, use, and affordability indicators that capture the availability and adoption of digital technologies relevant to schools.

+Key point: All visualizations are already embedded in the notebooks.
+You can open any notebook - especially 04_comparative_analysis.ipynb - and immediately view the graphs and results without running any code.

 The analysis demonstrates: